-The average 60.0 lb healthy growing dog requires 2277.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 1251-3303 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 3788905] provides 2285.5 Calories which is enough for a daily meal.
+The average 12.0 lb healthy adult dog requires 399.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 200-599 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 6897735] provides 400.4 Calories which is enough for a daily meal .
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.